 In 2009, EPA and DOE signed a Memorandum of Understanding (MOU) that redefined roles and responsibilities to address implementation challenges and capitalize on the strengths of each agency.
 Feedback from stakeholders has been positive on improvements in the program since the 2009 MOU.

 Prior to 2009, both EPA and DOE were implementing the program for different products, resulting in inconsistent approaches, duplicative efforts, and market confusion.
 The 2009 MOU was designed to solve such problems raised by industry stakeholders.
 For example, a single manufacturer may be in contact with ENERGY STAR products on certifying their products, ENERGY STAR commercial on their buildings, and ENERGY STAR industrial on their manufacturing facilities.
-By having all those programs combined within EPA, industry participants experience a streamlined and efficient customer service.
+By having all those programs combined within EPA, industry participants experience a streamlined and efficient partner experience.

 For ENERGY STAR products, DOE develops test procedures for ENERGY STAR products and contributes to verification testing of appliances and equipment.
-DOE also sets minimum efficiency standards for some products through a regulatory process.
+DOE also sets minimum, mandatory energy efficiency standards for some products through a regulatory process.
 EPA and DOE work closely to share data and analyses, synchronize timing, and coordinate requests to industry in the development of both the voluntary ENERGY STAR specifications and the DOE minimum efficiency standards.
 DOE is also responsible for Home Performance with ENERGY STAR.